ocf/ocfweb/ocfweb/docs/docs/services/vhost.md

 ### Including the OCF banner {ocf_banner}

 Place any of the [[Hosted by OCF banners|doc services/vhost/badges]] on your site by copying the code onto your page.
-The banner is required to be placed only on the home page of your site.
+The banner need only be placed on the home page of your site.
 You can also create your own OCF banner with approval from the OCF (see instructions above).

 ### Including the University Student Group Disclaimer    {disclaimer}